FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 They launched an investigation against me.

-FBI director James Comey repeatedly denied allegations by President Trump that he was wiretapped by the previous administration.
+FBI Director James Comey repeatedly denied allegations by President Trump that he was wiretapped by the previous administration.

-Now, here I think you've said there's been no evidence of an illegal wiretap.
+Now, here, I think you've said there's been no evidence of an illegal wiretap.

 I've said the FBI and the Department of Justice have no information to support those tweets.

-They use grand jury subpoenas to get my personal information, my banking information, my emails, my cell phone information, and everything else.
+They use grand jury subpoenas to get my personal information, my banking information, my emails, my cell phone information, everything else.

-Um, this is why it's so important to do grand jury subpoenas when you're an agent, right?
+This is why it's so important to do grand jury subpoenas when you're an agent, right?

 So they notified him five years later, right?

-Because the government will, you know, ask for a subpoena, whatever maybe hey, we'll send you a subpoena, give us this information.
+Because the government will, you know, ask for a subpoena, whatever it may be.

-Then after a few years, then they notify the person that you know was a part that is using that service.
+Then after a few years, then they notify the person that, you know, was a part that is using that service.

 Hey, the government asked us for your information.